List of River City characters introduced in 2024–2026

-River City is a BBC Scotland soap opera from Scotland.
-This is a list of characters who first appeared on the programme during 2024, 2025 and 2026.

-In March 2025, it was announced that River City would cease production after 2026.
+River City was a BBC Scotland soap opera from Scotland.
+This is a list of characters who first appeared on the programme during 2024, 2025 and 2026.In March 2025, it was announced that River City would cease production after 2026.
 Any new characters introduced in 2026 will be listed here.

 James Douglas

 DCI James Douglas is a fictional character from the BBC Scotland soap opera River City portrayed by Paul McCole.
 He is a police officer.

 Eddie Corrigan

 Eddie Corrigan is a fictional character from the BBC Scotland soap opera River City portrayed by Rob Jarvis.

 Harry Foulkes

 Harry Foulkes is a fictional character from the BBC Scotland soap opera River City portrayed by Jim Sturgeon.
 Harry is the nemesis of gangster Lenny Murdoch (Frank Gallagher).
 Harry is the father of Tyler Foulkes (Cameron Fulton).

 Carly McLeish

 Carly McLeish is a fictional character from the BBC Scotland soap opera River City portrayed by Abbie Purvis.
 She has dwarfism.

 She is the daughter of Tommy Chalmers.